 Before we begin, I would like to share a valuable tip – always check the status and condition of your passport before making any travel reservations.
 Make sure that it 1) will not expire before the trip and 2) meets the passport validity requirements of your destination.
 As for the condition, a passport showing damage, even if it is minor, may be rendered invalid.

-IMPORTANT: The purpose of this guide is to provide a general overview of passports and tourist visas.
+IMPORTANT: This guide provides a general overview of passports and tourist visas.
 For information specific to your destination or situation, always consult an official government site or contact your country’s embassy at your destination.

 Guide to Passports

 Passports are a travel essential, and the process may seem complicated at first, especially for first-time applicants.
 The good news is that once you apply for your first passport, it is valid for 10 years, unless damaged or lost.
-In this section, I outline a few key components related to passports, and below I provide the links to 2 official U.S. Government websites that provide more detailed information.
+In this section, I outline a few key passport components, and below I provide links to 2 official U.S. Government websites for more detailed information.

 Official website of the U.S. Government: USA Gov